Akademik Ioffe

 The vessel belongs to the Institute of Oceanology.
 P. P. Shirshov, of the Russian Academy of Sciences.

 She was chartered by One Ocean Expeditions until 2019.

 2018 grounding

-The vessel ran aground in the Gulf of Boothia, Nunavut, Canada in August 2018.
+The vessel ran aground west of the Astronomical Society Islands in the Gulf of Boothia, Nunavut, Canada in August 2018.
 There were 126 people on board; none were lost.
 The Akademik is said to have remained aground for 12 hours.
 The salvage effort cost Canadian taxpayers $513,025.44, in addition to Canadian Coast Guard costs.